 I see you knew that serial killer, too.

-If you see three or more sentences in a paragraph are not necessary, start writing that paragraph from scratch (from the beginning) again.
+If you see that three or more sentences in a paragraph aren’t necessary, start writing that paragraph from scratch (from the beginning) again.

 This is grammatically correct but very difficult to follow: